 I get it.
-There’s a lot of fear and discomfort around getting out of the diet cycle, trusting yourself, and challenging your standards of beauty—for some it’s almost like letting go of an old friend.
+There’s a lot of fear and discomfort around getting out of the vicious cycle, leaving dieting behind, trusting yourself, and challenging your standards of beauty—for some it’s almost like letting go of an old friend.

 But even those most devoted to the cause struggle with body image and emotional eating.
 Dieting while feminist doesn’t make you anti-feminist.
 Have compassion for yourself—it’s almost impossible to be a human in our society and be immune to such pervasive messaging.